2024 Scholarships - Clark County | CampusReel

 2024 Clark County Scholarships

 Clark County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 40% of Clark County residents in Indiana over the age of 25 have graduated with a professional degree - 26% have completed high school.
+Despite high costs, 83% of Clark County residents in Nevada over the age of 25 have graduated with a professional degree - 35% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Clark County residents in Indiana will continue to need help paying for college.
-2,446 men and 2,763 women are enrolled in grades 9-12 while 1,788 men 2,438 women are currently undergraduates in college.
+It’s clear that Clark County residents in Nevada will continue to need help paying for college.
+49,052 men and 46,734 women are enrolled in grades 9-12 while 33,529 men 41,200 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Clark County residents and can help pay for school in a variety of ways.
 Clark County scholarships, whether they are exclusively available to Clark County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Clark County residents.

 How much total award money and scholarships are available for Clark County residents?